aiidateam/aiida-tutorials/docs/sections/getting_started/setup.md

 # Setup on AiiDAlab

-It is assumed that most users will find it easiest to follow the tutorial on the dedicated AiiDAlab instance accessible at [https://aiida-intro-tutorial-2021.aiidalab.net](https://aiida-intro-tutorial-2021.aiidalab.net).
+We recommend that participants run the tutorial material on the dedicated AiiDAlab instance accessible at [https://aiida-intro-tutorial-2021.aiidalab.net](https://aiida-intro-tutorial-2021.aiidalab.net).
-This instance of AiiDAlab is pre-configured with all the software needed for the tutorial and is the fastest way to get started for anyone who does not already have AiiDA installed and configured on their own machine.
+This instance of AiiDAlab is pre-configured with all the software and versions needed for the tutorial and is the fastest way to get started for anyone who does not already have AiiDA installed and configured on their own machine.

 This is how you access the server: